Rudolf Hess: Nuremberg trials

-The court deliberated for nearly two months before passing judgement on 30 September, with the defendants being individually sentenced on 1 October.
+The court deliberated for nearly two months before passing judgement on 30 September, with the defendants being individually sentenced the following day.
 Hess was found guilty on two counts: crimes against peace (planning and preparing a war of aggression), and conspiracy with other German leaders to commit crimes.
 He was found not guilty of war crimes and crimes against humanity.
-He was given a life sentence, one of seven Nazis to receive prison sentences at the trial.
+Hess was given a life sentence, one of seven Nazis to receive prison sentences at the trial.
 These seven were transported by aircraft to the Allied military prison at Spandau in Berlin on 18 July 1947.
 The Soviet member of the tribunal, Major-General Iona Nikitchenko, filed a document recording his dissent of Hess's sentence; he felt the death sentence was warranted.

 Spandau Prison

 Spandau was placed under the control of the Allied Control Council, the governing body in charge of the military occupation of Germany, which consisted of representatives from the UK, France, the United States, and the Soviet Union.
 Each country supplied prison guards for a month at a time on a rotating basis.
 After the inmates were given medical examinations—Hess refused his body search, and had to be held down—they were provided with prison garb and assigned the numbers by which they were addressed throughout their stay.
 Hess was Number 7.
 The prison had a small library and inmates were allowed to file special requests for additional reading material.
 Writing materials were limited; each inmate was allowed four pieces of paper per month for letters.
 They were not allowed to speak to one another without permission and were expected to work in the facility, helping with cleaning and gardening chores.
 The inmates were taken for outdoor walks around the prison grounds for an hour each day, separated by about 10 yd.
 Some of the rules became more relaxed as time went on.

 Visitors were allowed to come for half an hour per month, but Hess forbade his family to visit until December 1969, when he was a patient at the British Military Hospital in West Berlin for a perforated ulcer.
 By this time, Wolf Rüdiger Hess was 32 years old and Ilse 69; they had not seen Hess since his departure from Germany in 1941.
 After this illness, he allowed his family to visit regularly.
-His daughter-in-law Andrea, who often brought photos and films of his grandchildren, became a particularly welcome visitor.
-Hess's health problems, both mental and physical, were ongoing during his captivity.
+His daughter-in-law, Andrea, who often brought photos and films of his grandchildren, became a particularly welcome visitor.
+Hess' health problems, both mental and physical, were ongoing during his captivity.
 He cried out in the night, claiming he had stomach pains.
 He continued to suspect that his food was being poisoned and complained of amnesia.
-A psychiatrist who examined him in 1957 deemed he was not ill enough to be transferred to a mental hospital.
+A psychiatrist who examined him in 1957 deemed that Hess was not ill enough to be transferred to a mental hospital.
 Hess attempted suicide again in 1977.